By James P. Ware PhD

 Editor’s footnote:

 You’ll probably think that this article was written by Jim maybe six weeks ago?
-It was actually written six years ago!
+It was actually written in 2021!
 The reason that we borrowed and updated it from Jim’s blog, was that we thought, how much has actually changed?
 Offices continue to get designed with ‘one person to one dedicated place’ in mind.
 Is that killing off creativity and innovation?
 Join the discussion with Jim and others on our Work&Place LinkedIn Group or right here.